JunFu1995/CLIP-AGIQA/README.md

 # Vision-Language Consistency Guided Multi-modal Prompt Learning for Blind AI Generated Image Quality Assessment

 ## Introduction
-In this letter, we propose visionlanguage consistency guided multi-modal prompt learning for blind AGIQA, dubbed CLIP-AGIQA.
+In this letter, we propose vision-language consistency guided multi-modal prompt learning for blind AGIQA, dubbed CLIP-AGIQA.
 Specifically, we introduce learnable textual and visual prompts in language and vision branches of CLIP models, respectively.
 Moreover, we design a text-to-image alignment quality prediction task, whose learned vision-language consistency knowledge is used to guide the optimization of the above multi-modal prompts.

 ![xx](./fig/framework.png)